StefanZander/lecture_notes/swcs/html/docs/milestone0.md

 The following results need to be achieved in order to meet the formal requirements of this milestone:

-!!! abstract
+!!! success "Results"
-    __Results:__

-    - [ ] You have red and understood the contents of the introductory materials
+    - [x] You have red and understood the contents of the introductory materials
-    - [ ] You know the milestones and results expected from you for sucessfully passing the course
+    - [x] You know the milestones and results expected from you for sucessfully passing the course
-    - [ ] You have collect all your questions electronically or on a piece of paper
+    - [x] You have collect all your questions electronically or on a piece of paper